BULGING DISC TREATMENT SYDNEY

 WHAT CAUSES A BULGING DISC

 Repetitive trauma: poor spinal posture or repetitive heavy lifting with a poor technique can cause degeneration, or weakening to the disc and therefore cause a bulge.
-These are typically classed as more chronic conditions, which have strong links to poor core spinal stability muscles, poor spinal flexibility & mobility or obesity.
+These are typically classed as more chronic conditions, which have strong links to poor core spinal stability muscles, poor spinal flexibility, or health conditions like mobility or obesity.

 Acute trauma or injury: can cause a bulge if there is a sudden increase in pressure on the disc, which can typically result in tears to the annulus.
 Acute trauma, or a sudden force/load on the disc can include a car accident, picking up heavy boxes from the ground or poor technique when lifting heavy weights in the gym.